magento/devdocs/src/guides/v2.3/extension-dev-guide/security/mass_assignment.md

 In the example above, we skipped the `isAdmin()` user property.
 We don't want users to access this property themselves, but we do want this property to be writeable by other admin users.

-The best solution here would be to have a separate service, controller and DTOs meant for admin users that would expose more properties like `isAdmin()` with the endpoints/pages requiring authorization to related resources.
+The best solution here would be to have a separate service, controller, and DTOs meant for admin users that would expose more properties like `isAdmin()` with the endpoints/pages requiring authorization to related resources.

 For example: